Minres/DBT-RISE-RISCV/README.md

 Last but not least an SystemC wrapper is provided to allow easy integration into SystemC based virtual platforms.

-Since DBT-RISE uses a generative approch other needed combinations or custom extension can be generated.
+Since DBT-RISE uses a generative approach other needed combinations or custom extension can be generated.
 For further information please contact [info@minres.com](mailto:info@minres.com).

 ## Standalone build instructions